wardj6/map_tiles/readme.txt

-GitHub Pages site to host tile maps for leaflet
+GitHub repository to house tile maps for leaflet